Andy312432/virtio-gpu-wddm-dod/README.md

 Since I am **not** an experienced developer, there is no promise!

 DOD part

+Things got worse than I thought.
+We need to implement lots of unimplemented functions. see drivers.cpp for more details.

+##Sadly, I need at least 3 hours of investigation to implement one, and this isn't possible due to as i am preparing for the big test...
+As a result, I will suspand this project to [[Jan 16 2023]] which I have finished my test.
+Help is appreciated, and I still don't have a way to make sure the function i implement is correct...
+All in all, see you there!

 - [ ] Investigate why there is only certain cursor that supports accerlation
 - [ ] Better cursor hiding implementation
 - [ ] Improve PnP support to avoid freezing when manually install driver